How often to replace your pillow — plus, tips for choosing one that suits your sleeping style

 Here’s the thing: There’s no such thing as a perfect one-size-fits-all pillow.
 “We’re all different shapes and sizes, and we need different pillows and mattresses for that reason,” Robbins says.
 “We also all have different preferences for softer surfaces or harder surfaces, which also ideally are factored into the equation.”

-That being said, the way you sleep could be helpful for determining which type of pillow you choose.
-While people tend to move throughout the night (yes, even if you think you sleep like a log, you probably still move around), we spend most of our time in one of three positions: on our back, stomach or side, Robbins says.
+That being said, the position you sleep could be helpful for determining which type of pillow you choose.
+While people tend to move throughout the night (yes, even if you think you sleep like a log, you probably still move around), we spend most of our time in one of three positions: on our side, back or stomach, Robbins says.

 Back sleepers are the next most common group, Robbins says.
 People with sleep apnea, cardiac disease and acid reflux often sleep on their backs, and the position can help improve the alignment of your spine and neck.